rust-lang/reference/src/expressions.md

 ### Enumeration Variant expressions

-Enumeration variants can be constructed similarly to structs, using a path to an enum variant instead of a struct:
+Enumeration variants can be constructed similarly to structs, using a path to an enum variant instead of to a struct:

 ```rust
 # enum Message {